gbadev-org/tonc/content/pages/affine.md

 ### 10.2.2.
 Affine transformations {#ssec-tex-aff}

-The transformations you can do with a 2D matrix are called <span class="dfn">[affine](http://en.wikipedia.org/wiki/Affine){target="_blank"}</span> transformations.
+The transformations you can do with a 2D matrix are called <dfn>[affine](http://en.wikipedia.org/wiki/Affine){target="_blank"}</dfn> transformations.
 The technical definition of an affine transformation is one that preserves parallel lines, which basically means that you can write them as matrix transformations, or that a rectangle will become a parallelogram under an affine transformation (see fig 10.2b).

 Affine transformations include rotation and scaling, but *also* shearing.
 This is why I object to the name “Rot/Scale”: that term only refers to a special case, not the general transformation.
 It is akin to calling colors shades of red: yes, reds are colors too, but not all colors are reds, and to call them that would give a distorted view of the subject.